 Read an overview of our Public Art Program here.

-We welcomed Big Sky’s first large-scale mural in the Little Coyote/Lone Peak Hwy Pedestrian Tunnel by Bozeman-born artist,
+We welcomed Big Sky’s first large-scale mural in the Little Coyote/Lone Peak Hwy Pedestrian Tunnel by

-“Think about the landscape/environment of Big Sky and the wonderful plants and wildlife that live here.
+This mural celebrates the amazing landscape of Big Sky and the surrounding areas, the community that lives here, and the wildlife that we share it with.
+The imagery you see was generated by community feedback on the following prompt; “Think about the landscape/environment of Big Sky and the wonderful plants and wildlife that live here.
 If you could imagine a make-believe ‘Big Sky Being’, what would it be like?

 10 Haikus written by local students displayed on plaques at Big Sky's local trailheads